skumando/sketch-patterns/README.md

 # sketch-patterns
-A library of tileable patterns for Sketch, and the file that created them.
+A library of over 70 tileable patterns for Sketch, and the file that created them.

 ![Hey, it's some patterns](https://raw.githubusercontent.com/skumando/sketch-patterns/master/images/example.png)